cybalex/oauth_server/README.md

 ====
 About
 ----
-This is a compact stand-alone oauth2 server, based on symfony 4 skeleton, which is easy to set up and customize.
+This is a compact stand-alone oauth2 server, based on symfony 4.3 skeleton, which is easy to set up.
-It uses fos oauth server bundle and provides an easy way to authorize users.
+It uses [fos oauth server bundle](https://github.com/FriendsOfSymfony/FOSOAuthServerBundle) and provides an easy way to get access token.

 Installation
 ----
-- clone the repo:
+- Clone the repository:
 ```shell script
 git clone git@github.com:cybalex/oauth_server.git
 ```